meta-llama/llama-stack-apps/examples/DocQA/README.md

 **Local Inference**:

 If you want to use Ollama to run inference, please follow [Ollama's download instruction](https://ollama.com/download) to install Ollama.
-Before running the app, please open Ollama software and download the model you want to use, eg. type `ollama pull llama3.2:1b-instruct-fp16` in terminal.
+Before running the app, please open Ollama software and download the model you want to use, eg. use the command `ollama pull llama3.2:1b-instruct-fp16` in terminal.
 Only 1B, 3B and 8B model are supported as most machine can not run models bigger than 8B locally.

 **Cloud Provider**: